Dev-rick/Project_2_Private_Blockchain/README.md

 # Blockchain Data

 Blockchain has the potential to change the way that the world approaches data.
-Develop Blockchain skills by understanding the data model behind Blockchain by developing your own simplified private blockchain.
+Here is a private blockchain that let you secure private messages on the blockchain.
+So have fun!

 ## Getting Started